Vanilla-OS/website/README.md

 # Vanilla OS Website

-<sup2>This page contains source code of the official Vanilla OS website.</sup2>
+This page contains source code of the official Vanilla OS website.

 ---